Start of Main Content

 Volume III: Camps And Ghettos Under European Regimes Aligned With Nazi Germany

-Volume III of the Encyclopedia describes over 700 sites in Bulgaria, Croatia, Finland, France, Hungary, Italy, Norway, Romania, Serbia, and Slovakia, as well as in French and Italian colonies in Africa, and in Italian-occupied territories in Europe.
-Introductory essays on each of the countries provide background information on broader developments having to do with the various camp systems.
-The volume comprises more than 1,000 pages, with 124 illustrations and 22 maps.
+Volume III of the Encyclopedia describes over 700 persecutory sites located in Bulgaria, Croatia, Finland, France, Hungary, Italy, Norway, Romania, Serbia, and Slovakia, as well as in French and Italian colonies in Africa, and in Italian-occupied territories in Europe.
+Introductory essays on each of the German-allied countries provide context for the establishment of the various national camp systems.
+The volume features 124 illustrations and 22 maps.

 General editor: Geoffrey P. Megargee Volume editor: Joseph R. White Contributing editor: Mel Hecker